paulchyz/OCI_Streaming_Pipeline/README.md

 	- Press `ESC` to escape `insert` mode.
 	- Save your edits and exit the `vi` editor by typing `:wq`.

-19. Now that you have finished making the necessary edits to your Function logic, deploy your Function to OCIR, and associate it with the application object you created.
+19. Now that you have finished making the necessary edits to your Function logic, deploy your Function to OCIR, and associate it with the Application object you created.
 	```
 	fn -v deploy --app streaming_app
 	```